Programs and Services of the Juvenile Court

 Resource Center

-The Fairfield County Juvenile Court Resource Center (RC) was formed as part of the 2022 reorganization.
-The RC is a combination of previously existing interventions and programs joined under one umbrella to better serve youth and families, law enforcement, and other community partners.
-The RC is in Connexion West, a Lancaster community center focused on helping individuals and families.
+Fairfield County Juvenile Court Resource Center (RC) provides a combination of interventions and programs joined under one umbrella to better serve youth and families, law enforcement, and other community partners.
+The RC is located in Connexion West, a Lancaster community center focused on helping individuals and families.

-Programs and services under the RC umbrella are Assessment Services—including Community Request for Services and On-Call Services (described on page 7), Reporting Services, and Supportive Services—consisting of Mentoring, Community Service, Workforce Development, and the Youth Subsidized Employment Program.
+Programs and services under the RC umbrella are Assessment Services—including Community Request for Services and On-Call Services, Reporting Services, Mentoring, Community Service, Workforce Development, and the Youth Subsidized Employment Program.

 The purpose of the RC is multifaceted: